-It is a good practice to get used to this as Australians are generally passionate about keeping the rubbish segregated and likely frown upon those who fail to do so.
+It is an excellent practice to get used to this as Australians are generally passionate about keeping the rubbish segregated and likely frown upon those who fail to do so.

 Explore driving and road networks

-Public transport is available in cities like Sydney, Melbourne and Brisbane — buses and railway links serve the public especially on areas where parking is limited and therefore expensive.
-However, frequency of service are likely curtailed on weekends such as during trackworks (repairs and upgrade of rail facilities).
+Public transport is available in cities like Sydney, Melbourne, and Brisbane — buses and railway links serve the public, especially on areas where parking is limited and therefore expensive.
+However, the frequency of service is likely curtailed on weekends, such as during trackwork (repairs and upgrade of rail facilities).

-There are commodities that are quite cheap to buy — milk and steak for example.
+Some commodities are quite cheap to buy — milk and steak, for example.
 But it’s again relative to where you come from.
-Among those things that are expensive in Australia is fresh produce because Australians are highly supportive of their local farmers and would rather pay a premium and help their mates than import cheap goods.
+Among those things that are expensive in Australia is fresh produce because Australians are highly supportive of their local farmers and would rather pay a premium and help their mates than cheap import goods.

-Housing is also a point of contention when it comes to cost of living.
-Among all cities in Australia, Sydney has the most expensive housing market so be aware of how much it costs to buy or rent a one-, two-bedroom housing units or apartments before coming over.
+Housing is also a point of contention when it comes to the cost of living.
+Among all cities in Australia, Sydney has the most expensive housing market, so be aware of how much it costs to buy or rent one-, two-bedroom housing units or apartments before coming over.
 Websites like realestate.com.au or domain.com.au helps you get the idea.